dnafigator/pogo-autorenamer/README.md

 1. If the text 'test' appeared in the input field - you're done evethything correctly.
 1. If not - please, google how to enable senging events via adb to your phone

+# Installing

+1. Clone the repo.
+1. Navigate to the repo folder.
+1. Copy 'config.js.example' and remove the '.example' (leaving 'config.js').
+1. Adjust the path to your `adb`.
+1. Adjust screen size.
+1. For slow phones adjust sleep value.

 # Running

 1. Launch the CalcyIV.